Mandelbrot Jewish Cookies

 - Leave room on the cookie sheet.
 The dough does spread a bit as it bakes, so be sure to leave a few inches between the logs.
 If they do bake together a bit, you can use a knife to separate them later.

-- How do I know when the cookies are done?
-The cookies should have a light golden brown color.
+- The baked cookies should have a light golden brown color.
 They will not be hard when you first pull them out of the oven, so color is the best way to tell if they’re ready.
 After the second bake, they will turn crunchy when they cool.

 Mandelbrot Jewish Cookies